urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

 Serializable interface
-  It is a marker interface, does not provide any method Classes that do not implement this interface will not have any of their state serialized or deserialized All subtypes of a serializable class are themselves serializable
+  It is a marker interface, does not provide any method Classes that do not implement this interface will not have any of their state serialized or deserialized All subclasses of a serializable class are themselves serializable,
+    unless it contains a non-serializable member object not marked as transient Example
+      class A {} // Not serializable
+      class B {} // Not serializable
+      class C extends A implements Serializable {} // Serializable class D extends C {} // Serializable class E extends C { B b = new B(); } // Not serializable class E extends C { transient B b = new B(); } // Serializable

 serialVersionUID property
   The serialization runtime associates with each serializable class a version number, called a serialVersionUID,